Centre for Addiction and Mental Health

 Toronto, ON M5T 1R8

-Dr. Aristotle Voineskos is the Koerner New Scientist, and Head of the Kimel-Family Translational Imaging-Genetics Laboratory at CAMH.
-He is Assistant Professor in the Department of Psychiatry, Faculty of Medicine at the University of Toronto.
+Dr. Voineskos is Director of the Slaight Family Centre for Youth in Transition, and is Head of the Kimel Family Translational Imaging-Genetics Laboratory in the Campbell Family Mental Health Research Institute at CAMH.
+He is a Canada Research Chair in Neuroimaging of Schizophrenia, and Associate Professor of Psychiatry at the University of Toronto.

 Areas of Research